What helps hip pain?17 November 2021

 Stretch and strengthen

-As soon as your pain starts to improve try some simple stretching exercises.
+As soon as your pain starts to improve try some simple hip exercises.

 Once your hip starts to loosen up think about supporting it with some strengthening exercises.